TARGETED PRACTICES

 STARS Plain Hunt Practice

-This practice focuses on practising plain hunt, trebling to a method, covering, rope sight, counting your place, changing speed, listening & striking etc. To attend this practice ringers should already have learnt the basics of Plain Hunting on at least 4 bells and now want more practice to embed what they have learnt.
+This practice focuses on practising plain hunting, trebling to a method, covering, rope sight, counting your place, changing speed, listening & striking etc. To attend this practice ringers should already have learnt the basics of Plain Hunting on 5 bells and now want more practice to embed what they have learnt.
 This practice is an ideal follow on from our Plain Hunt course and covers some of the skills needed for Learning the Ropes Level 3.

 "Everyone said how wonderful the practice had been & how they really appreciated all the help & guidance the three of you gave .
 Thankyou so much for all the good work you’re doing."